 The MIMIC project page on iNaturalist records observations of native and invasive marine species found in coastal habitats including marinas and rocky intertidal areas.
 This page can be used by both MIMIC volunteers and the general public to view species that have been recorded and add their own observations.

 The MIMIC monitoring program would not be possible without the many partners who recruit, coordinate, and train volunteers.
 Current MIMIC partners include the Barnstable Clean Water Coalition, Boston Harbor Islands National and State Park, Eight Towns and the Great Marsh, Gundalow Company, Harbor Watch, MassBays National Estuary Program, Massachusetts Division of Marine Fisheries, New England Aquarium, North South Rivers Watershed Association, Salem Sound Coastwatch, and Wells National Estuarine Research Reserve.

 CZM has generated a variety of resources on marine invasive species in New England, including:

-- Identification Cards - To help detect and monitor marine invasive species, CZM funded the development of 23 species identification cards for marine invaders in New England.
-These cards were created by CZM and Salem Sound Coastwatch.
+- Identification Cards - To help detect and monitor marine invasive species, CZM developed species identification cards for 18 common marine invaders in New England.

 - MIMIC Story Map of Marine Invasive Monitoring Data - This story map provides photos and descriptions of species monitored by MIMIC, maps of where each species has been observed, and additional information.